DusKing1/firmware-presets/README.md

 # Firmware Presets

-Configuration Snippets for the Betaflight Flight Controller Firmware
+A simple way to configure your Betaflight Flight Controller Firmware settings.

 ## Snippet template